stormkit-io/www-stormkit-io/content/docs/deployments--configuration.md

 <section>

 The second section is the build configuration, which will be used to build and deploy your application.
 Stormkit has a built-in support for the following frameworks: <code>Nuxt.js</code>, <code>Next.js</code>, <code>Angular</code> and <code>Nest.js</code>.
-This allows you to toggle Serverless or Static mode with a switch under your Environment configuration.
 We'll understand your <code>publish</code> folder directly from the framework configuration file.

 <sk-article-image
     src="docs/deployments/env-framework-build-config.png"